 What made you give your whole life to God?

-I feel like a hypocrite when I am asked this question, because I don’t feel that I have left everything.
-I have gained so much more that I gave up.
-I have a community who love and support me.
-I have my family in Malta who are only ever a Skype call away.
+I feel like a hypocrite when I am asked this question because I don’t feel that I have left everything.
+There’s so much more that I have gained than that I gave up.
+I have a community that loves and supports me.
+My family in Malta who are only ever a Skype call away.
 I have a ministry I love and that gives me joy and a sense of fulfilment.
-I have had so many opportunities to meet people from all walks of life and go places that I would not have had had I not been an FCJ sister (FCJ , Faithful Companions of Jesus).
+I have had so many opportunities to meet people from all walks of life and go places that I would not have had had I not been an FCJ nun (FCJ means Faithful Companions of Jesus).

-I also think of some of the people I have worked with who really have nothing, not by choice, but because life has been hard for them.
-People who live in unimaginable material poverty in the Philippines who rely on a rubbish dump for their livelihood; people who have debilitating mental health issues that cause them to lose touch with their families, to lose their jobs and become homeless on the streets of London; people who live in abusive situations like those who are trafficked for slave labour or the sex trade.
+Also, I think of some of the people I have worked with who really have nothing, not by choice, but because life has been hard for them.
+People who live in unimaginable material poverty in the Philippines who rely on a rubbish dump for their livelihood; persons who have debilitating mental health issues that cause them to lose touch with their families, lose their jobs and become homeless on the streets of London; those who live in abusive situations like those who are trafficked for slave labour or the sex trade.
 Compared to these people I am rich both materially and with respect to my relationships.

 There are some hardships in my life as there are in all walks of life, but they are not the first things I think of when I reflect on my life.